gzachariadis/debian-debloat/README.md

 - zip | A compression utility used for creating ZIP archives.
 It’s widely used to package multiple files and directories into a single compressed file for easy distribution and storage.

+- ubuntu-desktop | The ubuntu-desktop package is a meta-package that installs all the core components required for a typical Ubuntu Desktop environment.

+- ubuntu-session | The ubuntu-session package defines the session configuration for the Ubuntu Desktop, specifically the settings related to the user’s graphical login session.